Automatically create and manage Dev Portal applications in Auth0 with Dynamic Client Registration

 Make sure to store these values, as they will only be shown once.

 For developers to authorize requests, they must attach the client ID and secret pair obtained previously in the header.
-They can do this by using any API product, such as Insomnia, or directly using the command line:
+They can do this by using any API client, such as Insomnia, or directly using the command line:

 curl "$KONNECT_PROXY_URL/$ROUTE_PATH" \

--H "Authorization: Basic $CLIENT_ID:$CLIENT_SECRET"\
+-H "Authorization: Basic $CLIENT_ID:$CLIENT_SECRET" \

 -H "Content-Type: application/json"